65

 Lower-income families (under $30K)

-The 0-30000 bracket pays $8,856 per year at MSU -- one of the lowest figures in this batch.
+The 0-30000 bracket pays $8,856 per year at MSU - one of the lowest figures in our dataset.
 Pell and institutional aid effectively brings the already-low public tuition down further.
 Against $42,400 median earnings, this net price is very manageable for health sciences completers.
 The 40.7% Pell rate means MSU is genuinely serving this population, and the price is right for them.

 Middle-income families ($30K-$110K)